 I live to connect the dots.

 Philanthropy & Volunteering

 Something you should also know is aside from where I grew up and my background in education, philanthropy and volunteering has also always been an extremely large part of my life.
 It started from a young age but amplified in my high school and University years.
-I was basically nonexistent in my senior year, as I spent 90% of my time travelling across provinces, states and even internationally.
+I was basically nonexistent in my senior year, as I spent a lot of my time travelling across provinces, states and even across seas.

-I promoted messages on education, motivation and self-esteem for young girls and youth— I was “crowned” the Ambassador for my city, and then going forward took part in hundreds of charitable and public events.
-During uni, I did national country-wide pageants and raised thousands of dollars for charities, coordinated fundraising galas, modelled a bit, was broadcasted on tv, radio stations and was featured in numerous articles.
-I took part in really fun parades, gave speeches worldwide and was even esteemed as “royalty” when I visited Japan - I definitely had my fair share of press and the limelight growing up.
+I promoted messages on education, motivation and self-esteem for young girls and youth— I was “crowned” the Ambassador for my city, and then going forward, took part in hundreds of charitable and public events.
+During uni, I competed in national country-wide pageants where I was able to raised thousands of dollars for charities, coordinated fundraising galas, modelled a bit, was broadcasted on tv, radio stations and was featured in numerous articles and magazines.
+I took part in loads of parades, gave speeches worldwide and was even esteemed as “royalty” when I visited Japan.

 Webinars, listening to podcasts and doing online self development programs throughout my early adolescence years quickly became an addiction of mine.
-I was a full blown personal development and business development junkie.
-Most of all my time and money went to learning more about how I could share my messages with the World in a meaningful way (and earn a living doing it)!
+I was a full blown personal development and business strategy junkie.
+Most of all my time and money went into learning more about how I could share my messages with the World in a meaningful way (and earn a living doing it)!

 Having been inspired beyond measure and having more of a clear idea of the lifestyle I wanted to lead, I spent years in deep study of various topics that I found made me tick the most.
 I read as many books as I could get my hands on under the large umbrella of self growth, business, productivity and entrepreneurship.
 This addiction lead me to attend world elite seminars, even more awesome networking opportunities and of course, to paving the path to bring to life, my personal calling.